 (where [K+]i = 150 mM and [K+]o = 4 mM; and z=1 because K+ is monovalent)

 The EK represents the electrical potential necessary to keep K+ from diffusing out of the cell, down its chemical gradient.
-If the outside K+ concentration is increased from 4 to 40 mM, then the chemical gradient driving K+ out of the cell would be reduced, and therefore the membrane potential required to maintain electrochemical equilibrium (EK) would be less negative according to the Nernst relationship.
+If the outside K+ concentration is increased from 4 to 40 mM, then the chemical gradient driving K+ out of the cell would be reduced; therefore, the membrane potential required to maintain electrochemical equilibrium (EK) would be less negative according to the Nernst relationship.
 In this example, the EK becomes -35 mV when the outside K+ concentration is 40 mM.
-In other words, when K+ is elevated 10-fold outside of the cell, the chemical gradient driving K+ out of the cell is reduced and therefore a less negative voltage is required to keep K+ from diffusing out of the cell.
+In other words, when K+ is elevated 10-fold outside the cell, the chemical gradient driving K+ out of the cell is reduced, and therefore a less negative voltage is required to keep K+ from diffusing out of the cell.

 Sodium and calcium ions

 Because the Na+ concentration is higher outside the cell, this ion diffuses down its chemical gradient into the cell.
 Experimentally, this inward diffusion of Na+ can be prevented by applying a positive charge to the inside of the cell.
 When this positive change counterbalances the chemical diffusion force driving Na+ into the cell, there will be no net movement of Na+ into the cell, and Na+ will therefore be in electrochemical equilibrium.
 The membrane potential required to produce this electrochemical equilibrium is called the equilibrium potential for Na+(ENa) and is calculated by: